ProArif/Green-Code-Guardians/README.md

 ### Power consumption in Watts
 If you want to check the power consumption of the experiment per machine per llm per task, you can run Power-usage-Watts.R script in the root directory.

+### Data Visualization
+To recreate the data visualizations go to ./data/dataVisualization.R.
+All the generated visuals are placed in ./data/visualization.

+### Interaction [Depreciated]
+Interaction script with Selenium and RunnerConfig file for experiment-runner.